 Applying to Optometry School

-Application to Occupational Therapy schools is through the OptomCAS system.
+Application to optometry schools is through the OptomCAS system.
 Most program deadlines are in the fall for the following year.
 The OptomCAS system will process your application and then submit it to the schools you select.
 Submit your OptomCAS application and arrange for materials to arrive at OptomCAS by the program’s deadline.
 Many schools have rolling admissions, which means they accept qualified candidates as their applications become complete, including OAT scores.

 We have a 3 + 4 articulation agreement with the SUNY Optometry program to help you become an optometrist faster and save one year of tuition.
 In this program you will apply near the end of your sophomore year.
 If accepted, you will start at SUNY Optometry after your junior year.
 After your first year there, credits will transfer back to SUNY Plattsburgh to complete your bachelor’s degree.